-The God of Samaritans, Spirit, and Truth
+A Historical Summary of the Samaritans: Spirit and Truth and the God Beyond

-Listen to the podcast.

-A sermon by the Very Reverend Sam G. Candler Atlanta, Georgia

-The Third Sunday of Lent - Year A John 4:5-42
+A sermon by the Very Rev. Sam Candler The Third Sunday in Lent - Year A

 Jesus left Judea and started back to Galilee.
 But he had to go through Samaria.
 So he came to a Samaritan city called Sychar, near the plot of ground that Jacob had given to his son Joseph.
 Jacob's well was there, and Jesus, tired out by his journey, was sitting by the well.
 It was about noon.
 A Samaritan woman came to draw water, and Jesus said to her, "Give me a drink."
 (John 4:5-7)